Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Example

 Subsidiary "A" provided subsidiary "B" with a loan of 100,000 rubles. for 6 months.
-Company "A" when transferring a loan makes an entry:
+When transferring the loan, Company “A” makes the following entry:

-In the new chart of accounts there are no accounts 61 "Calculations on advances issued" and 64 "Calculations on advances received".
-These calculations are recommended to be taken into account, respectively, on accounts 60 "Settlements with suppliers and contractors" and 62 "Settlements with buyers and customers".
+The new chart of accounts does not contain accounts 61 “Calculations for advances issued” and 64 “Calculations for advances received.”
+It is recommended that these calculations be taken into account respectively in accounts 60 “Settlements with suppliers and contractors” and 62 “Settlements with buyers and customers”.
 This must be kept in mind when filling out lines 130, 234 and 245 (when reflecting advances issued) and line 627 (when reflecting advances received).

 The instructions for using the chart of accounts recommend that the amounts of advances issued (received) and prepayments on accounts 60 and 62 be taken into account separately.
-For both of these accounts, the balance can be both debit and credit at the same time, and in the balance sheet it should be shown expanded: debit - in the asset, and credit - in the liability.
-The old account number 56 "Money documents" is indicated after the names of two balance sheet items: "Short-term financial investments" (line 250) and "Other funds" (line 264).
-Therefore, it is assumed that the balance of this account should be shown on these above items.
-In our opinion, this is illegal for the following reasons.
+For both of these accounts at the same time, the balance can be both debit and credit, and in the balance sheet it should be shown expanded: debit - in an asset, and credit - in a liability.
+The number of the old account 56 “Cash documents” is indicated after the names of two balance sheet items: “Short-term financial investments” (line 250) and “Other funds” (line 264).
+Therefore, it is intended that the balance of this account should be shown under these above items.
+In our opinion, this is unlawful for the following reasons.

-Reflection of repurchased own shares (shares) as part of short-term financial investments (lines 250 and 252) is illegal, because they are not financial investments.
-According to paragraph 43 of the regulation on accounting and financial reporting, approved by order of the Ministry of Finance of Russia dated July 29, 1998 No. 34n, financial investments include investments in government securities and investments in other organizations.
+Reflection of purchased own shares (shares) as part of short-term financial investments (lines 250 and 252) is illegal, because they are not financial investments.
+According to paragraph 43 of the regulations on accounting and financial reporting, approved by Order of the Ministry of Finance of Russia dated July 29, 1998 No. 34n, financial investments include investments in government securities and investments in other organizations.
 Own shares (shares) are neither one nor the other.

-Based on the foregoing, we believe that monetary documents and own shares (shares) should be reflected in the balance sheet under the item: "Other current assets" (line 270).
+Based on the foregoing, we believe that cash documents and own shares (shares) should be reflected in the balance sheet under the item: “Other current assets” (line 270).

-According to the old chart of accounts, credits and loans were recorded in different accounts:
+According to the old chart of accounts, loans and borrowings were accounted for in different accounts:

 • short-term - account 90 “Short-term bank loans” and account 94 “Short-term loans”;

-In the new chart of accounts for accounting for loans and borrowings, only two accounts are provided:
+The new chart of accounts provides only two accounts for accounting for loans and borrowings:

-• account 66 "Settlements on short-term credits and loans";
+• account 66 “Settlements for short-term loans and borrowings”;

 • account 67 "Calculations for long-term loans and loans";

-those. the choice of one of these two accounts is determined by the duration of the period for which credits and loans are received (more than 1 year and less than 1 year).
+those. the choice of one of these two accounts is determined by the length of the period for which loans and borrowings were received (more than 1 year and less than 1 year).
 This must be kept in mind when filling out lines 510 and 610 of the balance sheet.

 Unfortunately, even before the transition to the new chart of accounts, there were shortcomings in the methodology for compiling the balance sheet.
-Let's dwell on some of them.
+Let's look at some of them.

 The debit of this account collects all costs associated with the acquisition of inventories.
-Account 15 is credited for the cost at accounting prices of actually received and credited materials or goods.
-The resulting difference is written off from account 15 to account 16 "Deviations in the value of material assets".
+Account 15 is credited for the cost at accounting prices of actually received and capitalized materials or goods.
+The resulting difference is written off from account 15 to account 16 “Deviations in the cost of material assets.”

-Thus, if within a month the acquired inventories arrive at the organization, and their actual cost already fully formed, then at the end of the month account 15 has no balance.
+Thus, if within a month the purchased inventories arrive at the organization, and their actual cost is already fully formed, then at the end of the month account 15 does not have a balance.

-Account 15 is not indicated for any item of the asset in brackets after its name.
-Naturally, the accountant has a question: for which balance sheet item should this balance be shown?
-Looking only at a sample of the balance sheet, the answer to this question cannot be obtained.
-It should be noted that in paragraph 25 of the methodological recommendations on the procedure for the formation of indicators of the organization's financial statements it is said that this balance "... is added to the cost of the balance of inventories reflected in the relevant articles of the group of articles "Inventories ..."", that is, to the cost of materials or goods (depending on the cost of acquiring which type of these assets was recorded in the debit of account 15).
+For not a single asset item is account 15 indicated in parentheses after its name.
+Naturally, the accountant has a question: under what balance sheet item should this balance be shown?
+By viewing only the sample balance sheet form, the answer to this question cannot be obtained.
+It should be noted that in paragraph 25 of the methodological recommendations on the procedure for forming indicators of the organization’s financial statements it is said that this balance “... is added to the cost of the balances of inventories reflected in the relevant items of the group of items “Inventories...””, that is, to the cost of materials or goods (depending on the costs of purchasing which type of these assets were recorded in the debit of account 15).

-Clause 13 of the accounting regulation "Accounting for inventories" (PBU 5/01), approved by order of the Ministry of Finance of Russia dated 09.06.2001 No. 44n, states: separate account margins (discounts)".
-In this case, the margins attributable to the balance of goods are calculated as credit balance account 42 "Trade margin", and the balance of account 41 "Goods" shows the balance of goods at selling prices.
+Clause 13 of the accounting regulations “Accounting for inventories” (PBU 5/01), approved by order of the Ministry of Finance of Russia dated 06/09/2001 No. 44n, states: “An organization engaged in retail trade is allowed to evaluate purchased goods at sales value with separate accounting markups (discounts)".
+In this case, markups attributable to the balance of goods are listed as credit balance account 42 “Trade margin”, and the balance of account 41 “Goods” shows the balance of goods at sales prices.

-Paragraph 60 of the regulation on accounting and financial reporting states: "When an organization engaged in retail trade takes into account goods at sale prices, the difference between the purchase price and the cost at sales prices (discounts, markups) is reflected in the financial statements as a separate article."
-Paragraph 28 of the guidelines on the procedure for the formation of indicators of the organization's financial statements specifies where this difference should be reflected - in the appendix to the balance sheet (form No. 5).
+Paragraph 60 of the regulation on accounting and financial reporting states: “When an organization engaged in retail trade records goods at sales prices, the difference between the acquisition cost and the cost at sales prices (discounts, markups) is reflected in the financial statements as a separate item.”
+Paragraph 28 of the methodological recommendations on the procedure for forming indicators of an organization’s financial statements specifies where this difference should be reflected - in the appendix to the balance sheet (form No. 5).

-For the same balance sheet item (line 214), paragraph 28 of the methodological recommendations on the procedure for generating financial statements indicators provides for organizations providing catering services to reflect the remains of raw materials in kitchens and pantries, as well as the remains of goods in buffets.
-Therefore, in parentheses after the title of this article, we indicated the account 20, on which in catering raw materials are taken into account finished products in the kitchen (production).
+For the same balance sheet item (line 214), paragraph 28 of the methodological recommendations on the procedure for generating financial reporting indicators provides for organizations providing public catering services to reflect the balances of raw materials in kitchens and pantries, as well as the balances of goods in buffets.
+Therefore, in parentheses after the title of this article, we indicated the account 20, on which catering raw materials and finished products in the kitchen (production).

-When filling out lines 232 and 242, it must be borne in mind that the debt of other organizations on promissory notes received from them can be taken into account not only on account 62 "Settlements with buyers and customers", but also on account 76 "Settlements with various debtors and creditors".
-The organization's debt on promissory notes issued by it can be reflected on the same account (not only on account 60 "Settlements with suppliers and contractors", as follows from the data in line 622).
+When filling out lines 232 and 242, you need to keep in mind that the debt of other organizations on bills received from them can be taken into account not only on account 62 “Settlements with buyers and customers”, but also on account 76 “Settlements with various debtors and creditors”.
+The same account may reflect the organization’s debt on bills of exchange issued by it (not only in account 60 “Settlements with suppliers and contractors”, as follows from the data in line 622).

-According to the old chart of accounts, settlements with government bodies on payments made to various off-budget funds (except for settlements on social insurance and provision and health insurance) were recorded on account 67 "Calculations on extra-budgetary payments".
-This account is absent in the new chart of accounts, and it is recommended to use account 68 "Calculations for taxes and fees" to account for the above calculations.
+According to the old chart of accounts, settlements with government agencies for payments paid to various extra-budgetary funds (except for payments for social insurance and provision and health insurance) were taken into account on account 67 “Calculations for extra-budgetary payments”.
+This account is not included in the new chart of accounts, and to account for the above calculations, it is recommended to use account 68 “Calculations for taxes and fees”.

-In this regard, when filling in the amount on line 626 "Debt to the budget", it must be borne in mind that for this line from the balance of account 68, the organization's debt to the budget should be taken only.
-The rest of the debt of the organization listed on this account (in particular, to off-budget funds) should be shown on line 660 "Other current liabilities".
-The same line should reflect the balance of the consumption fund (if the organization has it), recorded on account 88, since this is a debt to its employees for measures to develop the social sphere and material incentives.
+In this regard, when filling out the amount on line 626 “Debt to the budget”, you need to keep in mind that for this line from the balance of account 68 you should take the organization’s debt only to the budget.
+The remaining debt of the organization listed on this account (in particular, to off-budget funds), should be shown on line 660 “Other short-term liabilities”.
+The same line should reflect the balance of the consumption fund (if the organization has one), accounted for in account 88, since this is a debt to its employees for activities for the development of the social sphere and material incentives.

-Line 630 of the balance reflects the debt to the participants (founders) for the payment of income.
-In parentheses after the title of this article, only account 75 "Settlements with founders" is indicated.
-The use of this account alone will be legal if all participants (founders) of the organization are not its employees.
-If the participants (founders) of the organization are at the same time its employees, then, according to the instructions for using the chart of accounts, the accrual and payment of income to them is accounted for on account 70 "Settlements with personnel for wages".
-Therefore, in this case, to fill in the amount on line 630 of the balance sheet, you need to use the data of two accounts: 75 and 70 (in terms of accruing income from participation).
+Line 630 of the balance sheet reflects the debt to the participants (founders) for payment of income.
+In parentheses after the title of this article, only account 75 “Settlements with founders” is indicated.
+The use of only this one account will be legal if all participants (founders) of the organization are not its employees.
+If the participants (founders) of the organization are also its employees, then, according to the instructions for using the chart of accounts, the accrual and payment of income to them is taken into account on account 70 “Settlements with personnel for remuneration”.
+Therefore, in this case, to fill out the amount on line 630 of the balance sheet, you need to use the data from two accounts: 75 and 70 (in terms of accrual of income from participation).

-As mentioned above, account 60 "Settlements with suppliers and contractors" may have a debit balance showing the amount of advances issued and prepayments.
-However, the debit balance of this account may also be in the case when the organization paid the supplier money for values that it has not actually received yet (they are on the way), but became the owner of these values according to the contract.
-In this case, the debit balance of account 60, showing the balance of valuables in transit, should be reflected in the balance sheet not as part of receivables, but under those balance sheet items that reflect similar values already credited by the organization (as part of materials, goods, etc.) .
+As mentioned above, account 60 “Settlements with suppliers and contractors” may have a debit balance showing the amount of advances and prepayments issued.
+However, a debit balance of this account may also be in the case when an organization paid the supplier money for valuables that it has not yet actually received (they are on the way), but according to the agreement it has become the owner of these valuables.
+In this case, the debit balance of account 60, showing the balance of valuables in transit, should be reflected in the balance sheet not as accounts receivable, but according to those balance sheet items that reflect similar valuables already capitalized by the organization (as part of materials, goods, etc.) .

-The organization on the reporting date may have a balance on account 94 "Shortages and losses from damage to valuables."
-The number of this account is not indicated for any of the balance sheet items.
+An organization as of the reporting date may have a balance in account 94 “Shortages and losses from damage to valuables.”
+This account number is not indicated on any balance sheet item.
 The question arises: where to reflect the amounts of the above shortages and losses?
-For a correct answer to this question, it is necessary to take an inventory of the balance of account 94 as of the reporting date.
-The amounts of shortages and losses from damage to valuables related to non-current assets should be reflected under the item "Other non-current assets" (line 150), and those related to current assets - under the item "Other current assets" (line 270).
+To correctly answer this question, it is necessary to take inventory of the balance of account 94 as of the reporting date.
+Amounts of shortages and losses from damage to valuables related to non-current assets should be reflected under the article “Other non-current assets” (line 150), and those related to current assets - under the article "Other current assets" (line 270).

 Table 3

-Certificate of availability of valuables recorded on off-balance accounts
+Certificate of availability of valuables recorded on off-balance sheet accounts

-The appendix to the balance sheet is the "Certificate on the availability of valuables accounted for on off-balance sheet accounts".
-The procedure for filling it out during the transition to a new chart of accounts has not practically changed, with the exception of the indicators reflected in table 3.
-This change is due to the merger of two accounts (014 "Depreciation housing stock" and 015 "Depreciation of objects of external improvement and other similar objects") into one account 010 "Depreciation of fixed assets".
+An appendix to the balance sheet is the “Certificate of the presence of values accounted for on off-balance sheet accounts".
+The procedure for filling it out during the transition to a new chart of accounts has practically not changed, with the exception of the indicators reflected in table 3.
+This change is due to the merger of two accounts (014 "Depreciation housing stock" and 015 "Depreciation of external improvement objects and other similar objects") into one account 010 "Depreciation of fixed assets."

-In view of the foregoing, the sample form of the balance sheet will take next view(see table 4).
+Taking into account all of the above, a sample balance sheet form will take next view(see table 4).

 Balance sheet